 Fedora Flatpak tanks in the MotionMark 1.1 benchmark.
 It’s a full 65,2 % slower than Firefox running on the host system.
 Firefox Snap is only 10,4 % slower.
 Both variants see the biggest difference in the Canvas painting tests.
 Fedora Flatpak nearly half the speed (-98,63 %) of Firefox running on the host system.

 Perceived performance undoubtedly feels better in Fedora Flatpak despite Firefox Snap crushing it in both graphical and computational synthetic benchmarks.

 You may want to stick with an unconstrained installation of Firefox if you’re using older hardware that would be severely affected by the decreased performance.
 The relaxed sandboxing of Firefox Snap would still protect some of your files.
 Fedora Flatpak set to block home directory access will likely yield the highest level of protection, however.

 Firefox Snap is the clear winner when it comes to capabilities with support for video-conferencing, USB security token, and video playback.
 These are arguably attack-surfaces you may be better without.
 You can use a separate browser for these tasks only.
 It comes down to whether you need these features regularly or not.

 The performance story is quite interesting.
 The Flatpak sandbox hurts Firefox’s web performance badly.
 But it’s the Snap version that feels slow to use.
 The perceived performance may vary greatly depending on your hardware and which type of delays annoys you.

 Update (): Alexander Larsson from Red Hat pointed out that Fedora Flatpak isn’t built with PGO.
 This could account for the performance difference.
-It’s also something concrete that Fedora can improve on to help bring performance on par with Firefox running directly on the host.
+It’s also something concrete that Fedora Linux can improve on to help bring performance on par with Firefox running directly on the host.

 I think I’ll migrate to Fedora Flatpak at the start of the new year.